Thanks for subscribing!

 Remember - the real reason people want to buy your item could be for a specific purpose like a “webcam for Skype calls” or for a characteristic like the “world’s hottest chilli”.
 Find it out and use it to add creativity!

-The question we’ve been asking has been “How can I sell the same item as a competitor on eBay but at a higher price?” - when sometimes the most profitable solution isn’t to sell the same item but to source a different item instead!
+The question we’ve been asking has been “How can I sell the same item as my ebay's competition but at a higher price?” - when sometimes the most profitable solution isn’t to sell the same item but to source a different item instead!

 Everyday, people buy items from eBay where the brand isn’t a buying factor in their decision which provides you a great opportunity to source a cheaper alternative to profit from.